| | | | | | |

 Have you ever had Mulligatawny Soup?
-If not, be prepared for a hug in a bowl thats full of spicy goodness (not too spicy though) that will warm you from your heart to your toes!
-This soup is loaded with vegetables and warm spices like curry, cumin and a kiss of cayenne.
+If not, be prepared for a hug in a bowl that’s full of spicy goodness.
+It is not too spicy though.
+It will warm you from your heart to your toes!
+This soup is loaded with vegetables and warm spices like curry, cumin, and a kiss of cayenne.
 The coconut cream and chicken broth blend together for the most flavorful soup base.
 Intrigued?
 I hope so because this soup does not disappoint.
 I can’t wait for you to try it.
 If you love soups like I do, explore some of my other soups like Glass Noodle Ramen or Unstuffed Pepper Soup.
 There is something for everyone!

 Why You’ll Love This Recipe

 This Mulligatawny Soup is my take on a classic Indian soup that is full of flavor.
-Having a blend of chicken and vegetables with warming spice like curry, cumin and cayenne for the ultimate hug in a bowl.
-It's your go-to for chilly nights or when craving a heartwarming meal.
-This recipe makes a nice pot full, ensuring you'll have plenty for freezing leftovers.
+It’s a blend of chicken and vegetables with warming spices like curry, cumin, and cayenne for the ultimate hug in a bowl.
+It’s your go-to for chilly nights or when craving a heartwarming meal.
+This recipe makes a nice pot full, ensuring you’ll have plenty for freezing leftovers.

 Ingredients You Will Need

-Chicken Thighs: I like to use chicken thighs in this recipe because they always come out juicy and tender and the extra fat that comes from the thighs gets cooked off when browning and they never dry out.
+Chicken Thighs: I like to use chicken thighs in this recipe because they always come out juicy and tender.
+The extra fat that comes from the thighs gets cooked off when browning, and they never dry out.
+I like Grass Roots Coop for all of my meat purchases.

-Extra Virgin Olive Oil: Olive oil stands out as an excellent choice for sautéing, adding richness and enhancing the natural flavors of foods with its versatility.
+Extra Virgin Olive Oil: Olive oil stands out as an excellent choice for sautéing.
+It adds richness and enhances the natural flavors of foods with its versatility.

 Garlic Powder: Garlic powder is simply dehydrated cloves of garlic that have been pulverized into a powder form.
 It is best for when you want a milder flavor that will also coat meats easier for sautéing or quickly frying.